Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-\end{remark} Therefore, as claimed in the very beginning of this sectioon, variational inference is the optimization of minimizing the distance between the variational distribution and the posterior distribution, measured by KL divergence. \paragraph{A unified framework.} More generally, we can absorb the hidden variables into the model parameters $\bomega=\{\btheta, \mathcalZ\}$.
-The unified framework considers more general cases, e.g., the number of hidden variables may not be equal to the number of observed data points.
-For instance, in the context of topic modeling, a document can be considered as a mixture of topics, where a distribution over words characterizes each topic.
-The words are observed variables, while the topics are the assumed hidden variables; apparently, their total number of points are not the same \citep{blei2003latent, blei2012probabilistic}.
-In this setting, each document is represented as a combination of multiple topics, and each topic is defined by a probability distribution over the vocabulary.
-The observed data (words) are generated from these underlying topic distributions, but the exact assignment of words to topics is not directly observable.
-The goal of the model is to infer the topic structure and the distribution of topics within each document, even though the number of words and the number of topics do not align one-to-one.
-Then the ELBO becomes, just the same as \eqref{equation:elbo_nohid_kl} (the same form as the one has only the model parameters with no hidden variables): \begin{remark}[Unified VI]
+\paragrapharrow{A unified framework.} More generally, we can treat all unknown quantities---both global parameters and latent variables---as a single joint variable $\bomega=\{\btheta, \mathcalZ\}$.
+This leads to a unified variational inference framework that accommodates models where the number of latent variables does not correspond one-to-one with the number of observations.
+For example, in topic modeling \citep{blei2003latent, blei2012probabilistic}, each document is modeled as a mixture of topics, and each topic is represented by a distribution over words in a fixed vocabulary.
+Here: \begin{itemize} \item The observed data are individual words in documents. \item The latent variables include both the per-document topic proportions and the per-word topic assignments. \item The total number of words (observations) and the number of topics (global latent components) are generally not equal, and the structure is hierarchical. \end{itemize} The goal of the model is to infer the topic structure and the distribution of topics within each document, even though the number of words and the number of topics do not align one-to-one.
+Despite this complexity, the ELBO retains the same canonical form as in the parameter-only case \eqref{equation:elbo_nohid_kl}: \begin{remark}[Unified VI] \end{remark} This unified view emphasizes that all forms of variational inference---whether applied to parameters, local latents, or both---are instances of the same underlying optimization problem: minimizing a KL divergence to approximate a posterior distribution.